The Product Regulation and Liability Review: Spain

 - once the denatured rapeseed oil was removed from the market and its consumption had been suspended, no new cases of intoxication were diagnosed.

 Importantly, epidemiology was not considered in itself to be sufficient proof of a causal relationship.
 Epidemiology was just one more link in the Supreme Court's logical reasoning chain that led to the evidential conclusion of the existence of a causal relationship.

 Royal Legislative Decree 1/2007 specifically provides for the statutory limitation of actions brought by virtue of this law within three years of the time the victim sustained the injury or damage.

-It also provides that the rights of the victim will lapse 10 years after the date the product was put into circulation (provided that no legal action has been instigated in that period).
+It also provides that the rights of the victim will elapse 10 years after the date the product was put into circulation (provided that no legal action has been instigated in that period).

-In relation to the start of the computation of the limitation period, Article 1969 of the Civil Code provides that 'the time limit for all sort of legal actions, when not otherwise provided for under a special provision, will start on the day that the actions may be brought'.
-As for the time when the case is deemed to be actionable, it has been chiefly understood to be identified with the time when the injured party learned of the damage or injury sustained ('from the time the aggrieved party learned of it', as noted under Article 1968.2 of the Civil Code).
+In relation to the start of the computation of the limitation period, Article 1969 of the CC provides that 'the time limit for all sort of legal actions, when not otherwise provided for under a special provision, will start on the day that the actions may be brought'.
+As for the time when the case is deemed to be actionable, it has been chiefly understood to be identified as the time when the injured party learnt of the damage or injury sustained ('from the time the aggrieved party learned of it', as noted under Article 1968.2 of the CC).